brhannan/sl-ksp/README.md

 ## Setup

 ### Install KSP Toolbox
-- Download the toolbox installer at [/release/KSPToolbox.mltbx](https://github.com/brhannan/sl-ksp/tree/main/release) to any location on your machine.
+- Get the toolbox installer at [/release/KSPToolbox.mltbx](https://github.com/brhannan/sl-ksp/tree/main/release) to any location on your machine.
 - Open MATLAB and navigate to the folder that KSPToolbox.mltbx was downloaded to.
 - Double-click KSPToolbox.mltbx in the MATLAB Current Folder window to install KSP Toolbox.

-### Install the kprc Python module
+### Get the kprc Python module
 Install krpc with ```pip install krpc```
 See full instructions
 [here](https://krpc.github.io/krpc/getting-started.html).

-### kRPC setup
+### Get the kRPC mod
 Follow the kRPC setup instructions given in this video:
 [OS X](https://www.youtube.com/watch?v=x6wdnge-hZU&t=0s),
 [PC](https://www.youtube.com/watch?v=RQzWri_K_UY).